Self-Modifying Code in Open-Ended Evolutionary Systems: Recent Advances in Implementing Open-Ended Evolutionary Systems

-\cite{Thurner.2018} add another important aspect to the implementation.
-They argue that only a so-called \textit{algorithmic} implementation and thus discrete formulation can work because in evolutionary systems, boundary conditions cannot be fixed (the environment evolves as a consequence of the system dynamics), and the phase-space is not well defined as it changes over time \citep{Thurner.2018}.
+Thurner et al. \cite{Thurner.2018} add another important aspect to the implementation.
+They argue that only a so-called \textit{algorithmic} implementation and thus discrete formulation can work because in evolutionary systems, boundary conditions cannot be fixed (the environment evolves as a consequence of the system dynamics), and the phase-space is not well defined as it changes over time \cite{Thurner.2018}.
 It would lead to a system of dynamical equations that are coupled dynamically to their boundary conditions, which is according to them a mathematical monster and the reason why evolutionary systems cannot be implemented following an analytical approach.
 In addition, with the CCC model, they provide a general description of a complex evolving system that is so general that it applies to every evolutionary system.
+It therefore provides a general metamodel layer of a computational evolutionary system, which suggests that it might not need a change to capture novelties.